 - In a smaller bowl whisk together the sugar, garlic, pepper, pepper flakes, rosemary, vinegar, tamari and olive oil until combined.
 Pour the marinade over the chicken and cover tightly with plastic wrap.
 Refrigerate for 1 to 2 hours or overnight.

-- If using a grill pan or outdoor grill, it would be a good idea to spray with olive oil spray before preheating.
-Please note that cooking times depend on the thickness and sized of your boneless skinless chicken breasts and that my cooking times are based on using thin-cut chicken breast halves.
+- Please note that cooking times depend on the thickness and sized of your boneless skinless chicken breasts and that my cooking times are based on using thin-cut chicken breast halves.

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »